 - Observed: Has anyone observed you stop breathing during your sleep?

-- BMI: BMI ≥ 35 kg/m2
+- BMI: BMI greater than 35 kg/m2

-- Age: age > 50 yrs
+- Age: age greater than 50

-- Neck circumference: Neck circumference >40 cm
+- Neck circumference: Neck circumference greater than 40 cm

 Evaluation

 Any adult patient with unexplained daytime or sleep-related symptoms such as excessive sleepiness, fatigue, or unrefreshing sleep should be evaluated for sleep apnea.
-However, universal screening for OSA is not recommended in asymptomatic patients except for those who are at risk of occupational hazards such as driving or those who are pilots.[37]
-[38] In addition, due to the high prevalence of OSA and disease burden, patients with specific comorbidities such as refractory atrial fibrillation, resistant hypertension, and a history of stroke can be screened for sleep apnea regardless of symptoms.[39]
+However, universal screening for OSA is not recommended in asymptomatic patients except those at risk of occupational hazards such as driving or pilots.[39][40]

 - Oronasal thermal sensor